About Ellen Rice Prints

 What is a Giclée?

-Giclée (pronounced shee-clay) is a French word meaning "to spatter out," a term that refers to the way ink is applied to paper or canvas by a professional, large-format, high resolution (1440 dpi or higher), 8-color ink-jet printer.
-Correctly made giclée prints are the most beautiful and accurate art reproductions in the world.
-Using archival inks, papers and canvas, they are also among the most archival.
+Giclée (pronounced shee-clay) is a French word meaning "to spatter out," a term that refers to the way ink is applied to paper or canvas by a large-format, high resolution (1440 dpi or higher), 10- or 12-color inkjet printer.
+Correctly made giclée prints are the most accurate and most enduring art reproductions available today.

 What is an Offset Lithograph?